intel/graph-compiler/include/gc/Analysis/Tiling.md

                 |
           [128 x 128] ofm
 ```
+Sometimes I will use following abbreveations:
-**ifm** stands for input feature map, **ofm** - output feature map.
+ - **ifm** stands for input feature map,

-We have 2 main (most interesting) parameters for us:
+ - **ofm** - output feature map.

+Most interesting hardware parameters for tiling are:
   1. memory (or maybe memory hierarchy)
   2. parallelisation

+To compare differnet tiling layouts I will try to calculate amount of ticks for execution and use several assumptions about HW, attempting to formulate minimal model that needed to make a decision on layout.

+To make this prediction more applicable to specific HW we will need to understand how long takes load/store/execution compared to each other and depending on amount of data they are processing.

+In general there are 2 approaches to tiling of ops:
+   1. Split input -> write over outputs
+   2. Split output -> calculate how much of input we need for each tile.

+Both approaches can be applied, but I want to propagate layout throught several operations, which can be done in more memory-saving way when we start from ofm.
+So mainly I will focus on 2nd option.

+I will start description from memory, as this constraint is more strict.

 ## Memory

-In further doc I will assume several things about HW:
+In this chapter I will assume several things about HW:
    1. We have one execution unit and one buffer or buffer hierarachy.
    2. Execution unit can handle only single execution command. (we can't have 2 simultaneous executions)
       ```